leftskidlow/MedevialGame/README.md

 - Review given files
 - Add to `Player.java` and discuss extra functionality (to play with post-project)
 - Add serialization to object files (`Armour.java` and children, `Weapon.java`, `Player.java`)
-- Focus on core `MedevialGame.java` with a focus on serialization and read/write to file
+- Focus on core `MedievalGame.java` with a focus on serialization and read/write to file

 ### TODO: